in

 Barry White Collaborations

-Barry White was a number-one musician and inspiration to many others and has been known to write songs for many popular artists still performing today.
+Barry White was a legendary musician and inspiration.
 Because of his ability to write for any genre, it’s not uncommon to see his compositions continue to pop up in the punk, folk, and rap industries today.

-Barry White also famously collaborated with Lisa Stansfield, Viola Willis, and 5th Dimension as a recording artist.
+Barry White also famously collaborated with Lisa Stansfield, Viola Willis, and 5th Dimension.

-Although he wasn’t inducted in life, Barry White was added to the Dance Music Hall of Fame in 2004 after his death.
+Although he wasn’t inducted in life, Barry White was added to the Dance Music Hall of Fame in 2004.

 Conclusion

-Barry White was a legend in the music world.
-No matter who you are, it’s easy to recognize the crooning, deep voice left behind by the icon.
+Barry White was a legend.
+His crooning, deep voice is instantly recognizable.
 Barry White listeners everywhere mourned the day this songwriting genius died and no vocalist will ever rise to take his place.

 Although White is gone, his soulful music and lyric legacy remain forever.
-He was one of the greats in classic music history.
-He forever made his mark on this earth thanks to his fun pop songs and memorable love ballads.
-As can be seen, by Barry White’s net worth, he will be missed, but his legacy lives on.
+He was one of the greats in music history.
+He forever made his mark thanks to his fun pop songs and memorable love ballads.

 You May Also Enjoy: